kingcons/clones/JOURNAL.md

 I wrote a simple TEST-FRAME function and got the expected color palette / results.
 It seems likely that the problem is translating the `*FRAMEBUFFER*` to SDL / `RENDER-PIXEL`.
+Actually no, the palette is never getting set.
+That's pretty weird. :thinking:

+### Notes on busted ass SYNC (06/03)

+It's blindingly obvious once you see it, of course.
+I was too busy focusing on the scanline rendering to notice I'd refactored `SYNC` such that once `NMI` or `NEW-FRAME` are set, they never become unset.
+Resulting in NMI occurring every PPU step instead of once a frame.
+That could explain why the palette never gets filled.
+Before the CPU has a chance to touch it, we've already forced it to jump back to the NMI vector.
+Similarly, we're rendering frames nonstop but the `*FRAMEBUFFER*` contents aren't really changing. *Sigh*.

+A couple of fixes later and ... well, _something_ is rendering.
+It's a start.